 3. Use your banking tools

 Now you know how much you need to save each day, the savings tools your bank provides can be a huge help to get there.
 For example, CUA has a feature called ‘Savings Top Up‘ which you can turn on via online banking (if you have an Everyday and Savings account with them).
-In a nutshell, you pick a top-up amount from 50c to $5 which will automatically transfer into your savings every time you spend $10 or more with your CUA Visa Debit card. (don’t worry though, if you have under $100 bucks in your account the transfer won’t happen)
+In a nutshell, you pick a top-up amount from 1c to $5 which will automatically transfer into your savings every time you spend with your CUA Visa Debit card.
+(Don’t worry though, if you have the available funds in your account the transfer won’t happen.)

 Sometimes getting someone else to think about the actual savings part for you can help with avoiding the temptation of over-spending.